Can I refuse to return to a toxic workplace?achkarlaw-admin

 What is a toxic work environment?

-A toxic or poised work environment is when your workplace is hostile due to a pattern of harassment or bullying which create an intolerable work environment.
-This can be created in many ways, including through gestures, words, or actions with the purpose of embarrassing, hurting or simply tormenting the employee.
+A toxic work or poisoned environment refers to a workplace that becomes hostile because of a recurring pattern of harassment or bullying, ultimately leading to an intolerable and unpleasant place to work.
 Despite toxic work environments being usually created by repetitive behaviours, one significant event may be enough sometimes.

 How do you determine if your workplace is toxic or not?